 LIberal Economists and Liberals, in general do not see todays’ conditions in class terms.

 The answer is simple.
-The Capitalist, due to the treachery of the trade union bureaucracy, which openly that it is ‘in partneship’ with capitalism, have been able to steal the working class’s share of the surplus valve that they produce.
-And through dividends, buyback, and reinvesting in their own stocks.
-Thus the rise in the stock market reflect the rise in profits, but not through any to value produced.
+The Capitalist, due to the treachery of the trade union bureaucracy, which openly are ‘in partneship’ with capitalism, have been able to steal the working class’s share of the surplus valve that they produce.
+And through dividends, buybacks, and reinvesting in their own stocks.
+Thus the rise in the stock market reflect the rise in profits, but not through any new value produced.